bitst0rm-pub/Formatter/README.md

         "enable": true,
         "ignore_whitespace_char": true
     },

+    // Remember and restore cursor position, selections, selected
+    // syntax and bookmarks each time a file is closed and reopened.
+    // This is helpful to resume your work from where you left off.
+    "remember_session": true,

     // Configure the layout when opening new files.
     // This setting takes effect when the "new_file_on_format" option is enabled.